Royce Clayton: San Francisco Giants (1988–1995)

-Prior to the 1988 Major League Baseball (MLB) draft, the MLB Scouting Bureau named Clayton one of the 25 best amateur prospects in the United States.
-The San Francisco Giants selected Clayton in the first round, with the 15th overall selection, of the draft.
+Prior to the 1988 Major League Baseball (MLB) draft, the MLB Scouting Bureau named Clayton one of the 25 best amateur American prospects.
+The San Francisco Giants selected Clayton in the first round with the 15th overall selection of the draft.
 He opted to sign with San Francisco for a $195,000 signing bonus rather than attend USC.
 The Giants assigned him to the Everett Giants of the Class A Short Season Northwest League.
 In 1988, Clayton hit .259 with 30 runs batted in (RBIs), and 10 stolen bases in 60 games for Everett.
 Starting the 1989 season with the Clinton Giants of the Class A Midwest League, Clayton struggled initially, batting below .200 by the end of May.
 After batting .310 in June and July, Clayton earn a promotion to the San Jose Giants of the Class A-Advanced California League on July 29.
 He batted .120 and 10 stolen bases in 28 games for San Jose after the promotion.
 Clayton returned to San Jose in 1990, where he batted .252 in the first half.
-Named to the California League's all-star game, he delivered the game-winning hit.
+He delivered the game-winning hit in the California League's all-star game.
 He finished the 1990 season with a .267 average, seven home runs, 71 RBIs, and 33 stolen bases.

-In 1991, Clayton played for the Shreveport Captains of the Class AA Texas League.
-Clayton played in the Texas League's all-star game.
+In 1991, Clayton played for the Shreveport Captains of the Double-A Texas League.
+Clayton played in the Texas League All-Star Game.
 He batted .280 with 68 RBIs and 36 stolen bases during the 1991 season, helping Shreveport win the Texas League championship.
-After the 1991 season, Baseball America named Clayton the best defensive shortstop and most exciting player in the Texas League and The Sporting News named him the best prospect in baseball.
+After the 1991 season, Baseball America named Clayton the best defensive shortstop and most exciting player in the Texas League, and The Sporting News named him the best prospect in baseball.